supershaneski/openai-chatgpt-api/README.md

 `User prompt` lays out the identity of the user (you) for the AI to respond with.
 You can omit this if you just want to interact with the AI's character.
 Like in `scene character prompt`, the `scene user prompt` gives context to the AI about the user (you) at that particulat scene.

 To have the best interaction and generate good response from the AI, it is better to use the `zero shot` approach when writing the prompts.
 You do not want to spill all the beans to the AI and give all contexts in one go.
 We just want to sway them in certain direction with as few nudgings as possible without revealing all the details of the story or scenes.
-We want the AI not to generate canned response but to be more creative in its response.
+We want the AI not to generate canned response but to be more creative.

-> (Translation: You are Lady Fujitsubo, a character from "The Tale of Genji," who has been reincarnated and is now living in modern-day Japan.
-You have adjusted well to modern society and are having a conversation with a friend.
-Please conduct the conversation entirely in Japanese.)

 # Token Management

 For `gpt-3.5-turbo-0301`, the maximum limit is 4096 tokens.

+But I set the default cutoff to 3072 tokens (i.e. 1024 x 3).
+I just do a simple removal of certain portions of the previous conversations.
+I remove about 1/3 of the oldest posts.

+At this moment, there is no prompt or token optimizations yet.

 # Installation